-This analysis evaluates the economically disadvantaged subgroup's math performance in grades using ST Math in Texas in 2016/17.
-It identifies those grades with nominal or better implementation of the ST Math program, and matches them to randomly selected, similar math-performance comparison grades with similar economically disadvantaged attributes.
+This analysis evaluates grades using ST Math in Texas in 2016/17.
+It identifies those grades with nominal or better implementation of the ST Math program, and matches them to randomly selected, similar math-performance comparison grades.
 The nominal ST Math users are an aggregation of 48 grades, consisting of grades 3, 4, and 5 at 16 schools.
 Refer to Figures 2 and 3 for the math performance and demographic distributions.
 They were matched to 48 similar, randomly selected control grades at 47 schools that never used ST Math.
-Grade-wise growth in math proficiency for the economically disadvantaged subgroup was evaluated (i.e. growth in same grade, same school, from 2013/14 to 2016/17) on the percentage proficient, scale scores, and Z-scores of the scale scores (see Section 3.1).
-Grades 3, 4, and 5 aggregated showed an ST Math effect of 8.77 points at the Satisfactory or Advanced levels, 1.44 points at the Satisfactory Level, 7.33 points at the Advanced Level, and Z-score of 0.5.
+Gradewise growth in math proficiency was evaluated (i.e. growth in same grade, same school, from 2013/14 to 2016/17) on the percentage proficient, scale scores, and Z-scores of the scale scores (see Section 3.1).
+Grades 3, 4, and 5 aggregated showed an ST Math effect of 6.75 points at the Satisfactory or Advanced levels, 1.29 points at the Satisfactory Level, 5.46 points at the Advanced Level, and Z-score of 0.31.